rubinj30/go-wasm-test/README.md

-## Messing around with WebAssembly and Go
+## Messing around with WebAssembly, Go, and Web Workers (and maybe Partytown)

 Followed [this](https://github.com/Yaoir/ClockExample-Go-WebAssembly) as a starting point and then have veered off from there.